turboapps/docs/deploying/to_turbo_server/cc-advanced_topics_hub_server.md

     ```
     // create a launch configuration object. this example assumes that there is a hub image called "test/test".
-    // this launch configuration wil result in the turbo command: turbo try test/test --isolate=full
+    // this launch configuration will result in the turbo command: turbo try test/test --isolate=full
     var launchConfig = {
         v: 1,
         verb: "try",